How to apply to TCC as an international student!

 Submit TOEFL or IELTS Report or English Language Proficiency Waiver*

 International student applicants whose native language is not English must submit test scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) to demonstrate English language proficiency.
 Test scores must be sent directly to International Student Services from the testing agency.
 ISS will not accept test scores that are more than two years old.
-The minimum scores required for each exam are required below.
+The minimum scores required for each exam are listed below.

 - TOEFL: 61 (Internet-based test); 173 (computer-based test); 500 (paper-based test)